 - Inpatient Solid Tumor Oncology Service: Staffed by attending, fellow, pharmacist, and internal medicine resident.
 Allows fellows to explore the complexity of the hospitalized patients with solid tumors.
 (PGY4- 2 months; PGY5- 1 month

-- Malignant Hematology Service/Bone Marrow Transplant Team: Staffed by attending, fellow, and pharmacist.
-The fellow will gain fundamental knowledge of inpatient care of bone marrow transplant as well as acute leukemia, aggressive lymphoma, and a variety of hematological illnesses.
-Multidisciplinary team approach is utilized with meeting twice monthly to discuss challenging cases.
+- Malignant Hematology Service: Staffed by attending, and fellow.
+The fellow will gain knowledge of inpatient care of acute leukemia, aggressive lymphoma, and a variety of hematological illnesses.
+Multidisciplinary team approach is utilized, meeting twice monthly to discuss challenging cases.
 (PGY 4-2 months; PGY 5 1 month)

 - Consult Hematology/Oncology Service: Staffed by attending, fellow, and many months an internal medicine resident.
 Team provides consultation on private patients for the Methodist University Hospital.
 Fellow will interact with multiple subspecialties and primary care doctors to help provide comprehensive cancer and hematology care.
 (PGY4- 1 month; PGY5-2 months; PGY6- 1 month)

-The West Clinic was founded in 1979 by Dr. Bill West.
-Today the West Clinic is one of the nation's premier oncology, hematology, and radiology centers.
-The West Clinic has eight locations with more than 30 physicians.
-Their motto: No Stone Unturned, speaks to their dedication to treating the whole person, not just the disease by providing the best care available to patients.
-Fellows participate in weekly clinic experiences with West Clinic staff during the second and third year of fellowship.
+Founded in 1979 by Dr. Bill West, today the West Cancer Center is one of the nation's premier oncology, hematology, and radiology centers.
+The West Cancer Center has 11 locations with more than 70 physicians.
+Their motto: “Fight On!”, speaks to their dedication to treating the whole person, not just the disease by providing the best care available to patients.
+Fellows participate in weekly clinical experiences with West Cancer Center staff during the second and third year of fellowship.

 Regional One Health